Mariners, Twins ready to showcase offseason additions

-The Seattle Mariners and Minnesota Twins, who are scheduled to open the season Thursday afternoon in chilly and possibly snowy Minneapolis, are hoping their regular seasons can be as headline grabbing as their offseasons.
+The Seattle Mariners and Minnesota Twins will open the season Friday afternoon, hoping their regular seasons can be as headline grabbing as offseasons that saw both teams add to their rosters with major free-agent signings and trades.

-Both teams were busy adding to their rosters with major free agent signings and trades.
+The debut of the revamped rosters was pushed back from Thursday, with Opening Day moved because of the forecast of rain and snow and highs in the mid-30s in Minneapolis.

 Seattle, which finished second in the American League West with a 90-72 record and was just two games out of a wild-card berth, dropped one of the first free-agent bombs, signing reigning American League Cy Young Award winner Robbie Ray away from the Toronto Blue Jays to a five-year, $115 million contract.